 “Erm, what level are these guys?”

-[Giant Rat – Lvl 2,] Ex repeated himself six times.
+[Giant Rat – Lvl 2,] Ex repeated six times.

 “Thought so.”
-Trace ran.
-The giant rats leapt at her.
+Trace ran, and the giant rats leapt at her.
 She barely managed to roll under the terrible jaw of one of the monsters as they crashed into each other.

 Scrambling to her feet, she glanced back to see four of them had been caught in a pile.
 Only two of them kept up with her.
 If the fourth floor were a simple box, Trace would’ve gotten away scot-free.
 But it mirrored the first floor in shape, with an even longer corridor to reach the end.
 A set of stairs waited for her.
 Her liberation.